laminlabs/lamindb/README.md

 ln.Run.select(transform=transform).order_by("-created_at").df()  # get the latest pipeline runs
 ```

-### Load your data lake from anywhere
+### Load your instance from anywhere

-If provided with access, others can load your data lake via:
+If provided with access, others can load your instance via:

 ```
-$ lamin load myaccount/myartifacts
+$ lamin load myaccount/mydata
 ```

 ### Manage biological registries